falcosecurity/driverkit/docs/driverkit_kubernetes.md

-      --cluster string                 the name of the kubeconfig cluster to use -c, --config string                  config file path (default $HOME/.driverkit.yaml if exists) --context string                 the name of the kubeconfig context to use --driverversion string           driver version as a git commit hash or as a git tag (default "master") --dryrun                         do not actually perform the action --gccversion string              enforce a specific gcc version for the build
+      --cluster string                 the name of the kubeconfig cluster to use -c, --config string                  config file path (default $HOME/.driverkit.yaml if exists) --context string                 the name of the kubeconfig context to use --dockerrepo strings             list of docker repositories in descending priority order, used to search for builder images.
+Default falcosecurity/driverkit will always be enforced as lowest priority repo. eg: --dockerrepo myorg/driverkit --dockerrepo falcosecurity/driverkit
+      --driverversion string           driver version as a git commit hash or as a git tag (default "master") --dryrun                         do not actually perform the action --gccversion string              enforce a specific gcc version for the build